kiskey/stremio-ai-search/README.md

 - "Sports movies ranked by inspirational speeches"
 - "Courtroom dramas ranked by legal accuracy"

+### Budget & Box Office Rankings

+- "Highest ROI movies of all time"
+- "Blockbusters ranked by budget efficiency"
+- "Low-budget films with the biggest cultural impact"
+- "Movies that bombed financially but became classics"
+- "Highest-grossing independent films"
+- "Films that saved their studios from bankruptcy"
+- "Most expensive movies that flopped at the box office"
+- "Franchises ranked by average box office performance"

 ### Unconventional Rankings

 - "Movies ranked by rewatchability factor"